RivenSkaye/rvsfunc/CONTRIBUTING.md

 - Code and functionality, these change or add stuff to what people get when they `import rvsfunc`.
   - I expect these to include relevant changes and additions to documentation as well.
-  - Don't forget to add relevant `autodoc` directives and similar to `docs/index.rst`
+  - Don't forget to add relevant `autodoc` directives and similar to `docs/`
 - Workflow changes, whenever you wish to improve, add, or change a workflow.
   - These will have to be described in detail as automation comes with risks.
+  - GitHub CI can be kinda jank, so these may take some time to process.
 - Documentation changes, these cause changes to what people see in [the docs](https://rvsfunc.tae.moe/).
-  - These change the contents of `docs/` and/or the docstrings throughout rvsfunc.
+  - These change the contents of `docs/` and/or any docstrings throughout rvsfunc.
   - These also include changes to things like [the README](./README.md) or this document.
-  - You're free to change the error messages, but any other code changes go in the first point.
+  - You're free to change messages shown to users, like errors.
-  - If possible, use GitHub Pages to display a build of the docs.
+  - If possible, set up a hosted instance of doc changes on [RTD](https://readthedocs.org/) or GH Pages.

 For workflow and documentation changes, feel free to offer massive overhauls.
-For code changes, please try and keep API compatibility. _This includes alias memes._
+For code changes, please try and keep API compatibility.
+If a function is moved or renamed, alias it and update the diff in the README.
+If a function signature changes, try to use `typing.Optional` and/or sane defaults, or send a deprecation warning for any removed arguments.

-I'm very much willing to accept changes that help me split the docs to multiple pages.
-Say one per module in the package.
-As rvsfunc grows, I fear it will get much too big to be easily navigatable.
+I'm open to all kinds of changes to the project so long as I see a benefit to the change being made.
+As with most libraries, it's as opinionated as can be, but opinions might sway with discussion.
+The main goal is to provide useful _basic_ utilities that don't have a lot of dependencies.

 **Syntax and Typing**

-It's important that the workflows for the repository don't break, as well as that code formatting and typing is all in the way I like it to be.
+It's important that the workflows for the repository don't break, as well as that code formatting and typing is in order.
-That means making sure you have Flake8 and the correct plugins running, as well as MyPy.
-They're all listed in the `requirements-dev.txt` files for your convenience and the configuration files are included in the repository.
-Make sure they pass all checks and all should be fine.

-If your changes include any modifications to existing Flake8 or MyPy rules, the PR will not be considered or reviewed until said changes are reverted.
+In order to do this, the workflows include Flake8 with some plugins and MyPy.
+These are all listed in `requirements-dev.txt` so you can run them on your local machine to ensure all is well before sending in a PR.
+If the Flake8 and MyPy configurations have to be edited for the code to pass, expect the PR to sit still while it's closely being reviewed.

 **Docs**